 Total Available Time:

-This is the total available time for work to be performed.
-Lunch, breaks and daily meeting times are removed from this total unless they are constantly covered by relief.
+This is the total available Time for work to be performed.
+Lunch breaks and daily meeting times are removed from this total unless relief constantly covers them.

 Total Available Time (Day):